 Several advantages are:

-A disadvantage of the O-1 visa is that the employer is liable for the O-1 visa holder’s return flight to their country of last habitual residence if the employment if terminated for any reason other than the individual’s voluntary resignations (sickness, disability, firing, sponsor goes bankrupt, Act of God, etc.) Vazquez & Poudat, PLLC has an experienced team in place to assist both employee and employer with assembling all the necessary elements for the O-1 visa petition and application.
+A disadvantage of the O-1 visa is that the employer is liable for the O-1 visa holder’s return flight to their country of last habitual residence if the employment if terminated for any reason other than the individual’s voluntary resignations (sickness, disability, firing, sponsor goes bankrupt, Act of God, etc.) Vazquez & Poudat in Orlando has an experienced team in place to assist both employee and employer with assembling all the necessary elements for the O-1 visa petition and application.

 We frequently receive questions about the O-1 visa and its requirements.
-In an effort to help you obtain as much information needed as possible, we have compiled those that we think are the most commonly asked questions.
+In an effort to help you obtain as much information needed as possible, our O1 Visa Lawyers have compiled the questions most commonly asked by our clients.
 So please feel free to visit our O-1 Visa Frequently Asked Questions page to find more information on this subject or contact us directly.